-Regulators are telling banks to be understanding during this time of crisis.
-They have asked banks to work with customers hit hardest by the disaster.
-Banks are being encouraged to allow some loan payments to be skipped without it counting against credit histories, extend the terms of loans, and to restructure loans to take into account new sets of circumstances.
+Regulators are telling financial institutions to be understanding during this time of crisis.
+They have asked banks and credit unions to work with customers hit hardest by a disaster.
+Banks and credit unions may defer some loan payments without it counting against credit histories, extend the terms of loans, or restructure loans to take into account the new set of circumstances.
 Before skipping payments or changing the terms of the loan, contact your bank.
-FDIC is encouraging banks to be flexible in this time of crisis, including fees.
+The FDIC is encouraging banks to be flexible in this time of crisis, including fees.